dongiac/Can-bus-Bootloader/README.md

 ### Why?

-We need in our car an easy way to update the nodes.
-The actual programming routine needs to take out each node and code it with the st-link via USB.
+Since we've built our own PCBs, the actual programming routine needs to take out each node and code it with the st-link via USB.
 **This, in race condition, needs too much time to be applied.**
 The idea is to leave the nodes attached to the car, and with the help of the LAWICEL CANUSB (can to usb interface) and Microboot (software updater) we can easily update them.

-### How
+### How?

 This is achievable with the help of a bootloader inside the memory of each node.